Current Awards Announcements

 - a graduate student, or

-- a recent PhD who received his/her doctoral degree fewer than five years prior to the deadline for nomination.
+- a recent PhD who received his/her doctoral degree fewer than five years prior to the deadline for nomination, or

 There are no age restrictions on entering for this prize.
 The paper should apply methods from anthropology, history, or any other academic discipline to the critical study of Asian medical systems in context, and from any period up to the present.
 Manuscripts must be in English.
 The winning essay will be announced in IASTAM publications and the society website and will be given preferential consideration for publication in the orgnanisation’s journal, Asian Medicine (subject to editorial decision).
 Please follow the journal style guidelines for the submission.
 Entries must be received by the president of IASTAM no later than 15 January each year, the winner being announced by 15 May of the same year.